 - Scope (i.e., goal or required outcome)

 - Detailed timelines

 - Listing of all team member resources assigned to the project

 - Primary team resources

 - Partner team resources

 - Sub-contractor resources

-- Detailed description of the project plan across the five phases of project management that will govern all operational aspects of the IPA ILSFA
+- Detailed description of the project plan across the five phases of project management that will govern all operational aspects of the IPA ABP

 - Initiation

 - Planning

 - Executing

 - Monitoring/controlling

 - Closing

-- Identification and management of recurring and one-time key milestones and deliverables
+- Identification and management of key milestones and deliverables

 - Process and procedures for identifying and resolving project risk(s)

 - Project communication process and procedures

 - Method, frequency, and materials used to keep the IPA appropriately informed and updated on overall project status and/or specific activity/task matters

 - Scheduled meetings

 - Written reports

 - Project change management action plan and procedures

-2.4.
-STAFF SPECIFICATIONS: The Offeror must have adequate staff with the necessary skill and experience to perform the requirements specified in Sections 2.2 and Section 2.3 above in a timely and efficient manner.
-Please include in the Offeror Statement of Qualifications in Section 2.6 a listing and description of key staff that will be used to meet these requirements.

-- 1. List the Offeror's staff member who would assume the role of program manager (or equivalent). - List each lead staff member/subcontractor that would be assigned to provide the specific services for the Agency (listed in Section 2.2 above), and describe their expected role, including the anticipated number of hours each week that the individual would spend providing services to the Agency. - 3.
+- 2.4.
+STAFF SPECIFICATIONS: The Offeror must have adequate staff with the necessary skills and experience to perform the requirements specified in Sections 2.2 and Section 2.3 above in atimely and efficient manner. - 1.
+List the Offeror's staff member who would assume the role of program manager (or equivalent). - List each lead staff member/subcontractor that would be assigned to provide the specific services for the Agency (listed in Section 2.2 above), and describe their expected role, including the anticipated number of hours each week that the individual would spend providing services to the Agency. - 3.
 For each individual described above, provide their tenure with the Offeror/subcontractor, office location, education, and relevant skill and experience. - 4.
 Please describe additional staff members/subcontractors who would support each lead. - 5.
-For staff/subcontractors not dedicated to this program, describe how their time would be allocated to this program compared to other programs and services the Offeror has for other entities. - 6.
-Describe how subcontractors (if any) are monitored to ensure quality assurance.
+For staff/subcontractors not dedicated to this program, describe how their time would be allocated to this program compared to other programs and services the Offeror has for other entities.

+6. Describe how subcontractors (if any) are monitored to ensure quality assurance.

+Click here to enter text.

 2.5.
 WHERE SERVICES ARE TO BE PERFORMED: All services shall be performed in the United States.
-The economic impact on Illinois and its residents will be considered in the evaluation, including the level of services performed in Illinois.
+The economic impact on Illinois and its residents will be considered in the evaluation, including the leve of services performed in Illinois.
 If the Offeror performs the services to be purchased by the Agency hereunder in another country in violation of this provision, such action may be deemed by the Agency as a breach of the contract by Offeror.
-In the case of a contractor or subcontractor whose normal base of operations is in the United States but is temporarily outside the United States by virtue of personal travel or due to the performance of work for another client, and who while outside the United States under these circumstances also performs work for the Agency, no breach shall be deemed.
+In the case of a contractor or subcontractor whose norma base of operations is in the United States but is temporarily outside the United States by virtue or personal travel or due to the performance of work for another client, and who while outside the United States under these circumstances also performs work for the Agency, no breach shall be deemed.

+Click here to enter text.

 2.6.
 SIGNATURE OF AUTHORIZED REPRESENTATIVE

 The undersigned authorized representative of the identified Offeror hereby submits this Technical Proposal in full compliance with this solicitation.

 Signature of Authorized Representative:

 Printed Name of Signatory: Click here to enter text.
 Date:

 Click here to enter a date.

-3. PRICING PROPOSAL: Offeror shall submit a Total Price Quote to implement the Offeror's proposed solutions to meeting the level of program activity described below in Section 3.1.
+3. PRICING PROPOSAL: Offeror shall submit a Fixed Price Quote to implement the Offeror's proposed solutions to meeting the level of program activity described below in Section 3.1.

-The Total Price Quote submitted as part of the Offeror's Proposal will be used by the Agency to evaluate the Proposal (as specified in I.17), select the winning Offeror, and form the basis for negotiation of the final contract.
-Failure to submit a Total Price Quote in Section 3.2 will render Offeror's entire Proposal non-responsive.
+The Fixed Price Quote submitted as part of the Offeror's Proposal will be used by the Agency to evaluate the Proposal (as specified in I.17), select the winning Offeror, and form the basis for negotiation of the final contract.
+Failure to submit a Fixed Price Quote in Section 3.2 will render Offeror's entire Proposal non-responsive.
 The Agency will also evaluate the reasonableness of Price Components contained in Section 3.2 as part of the scoring of elements of responsibility as specified in I.15.